Happy Birthday Monty Alexander

-He got off to an early start on the piano training in classical music at six.
-At 14 he discovered jazz and recorded his first jazz album at 20.
+He began his piano training in classical music at the age of six.
+At 14, he discovered jazz and recorded his first jazz album at 20.

-Since then he’s recorded dozens more as a leader and played as a sideman with Dizzy Gillespie, Milt Jackson, and many, many others.
+Since then, he has recorded dozens more albums as a leader and has played as a sideman with Dizzy Gillespie, Milt Jackson, and many others.

-Seeing performances at the Carib Theater in Jamaica by artists like Louis Armstrong and Nat King Cole flamed his passion for the music.
-His first major venture as a musician was directing a dance orchestra (Monty and the Cyclones) that played in local Kingston, Jamaica clubs.
+His passion for music was ignited by seeing performances by artists like Louis Armstrong and Nat King Cole at the Carib Theater in Jamaica.
+His first significant venture as a musician was directing a dance orchestra called Monty and the Cyclones, which performed in local Kingston clubs.

 At the age of 17, his family moved to Miami, Florida, and a year later, at 18, he was performing at Jilly Rizzo’s jazz club, Jilly’s.
 There, he played with Frank Sinatra and met bassist Ray Brown and vibist Milt Jackson.
 His first album, “Alexander the Great,” recorded for Pacific Jazz, was released when he was 20.

 “No Woman, No Cry,” written for and popularized by Bob Marley & The Wailers’ 1974 studio album “Natty Dread,” is a reggae classic.